-^b Constant dollar and year of expenditure cost estimates for projects are reported in the period that the project is expected to be completed and open to traffic.
-Actual project expenditures will occur over multiple years and could extend over multiple periods dependent on the scope and complexity attendant to each project.

-^c Project is currently underway.
-Only those construction costs programmed for years 2016 through 2050 are included.

-- ^d The Fiscally Constrained Transportation Plan does not make a recommendation for whether IH 43 between Howard Avenue and Silver Spring Drive, when reconstructed, would be reconstructed with or without additional traffic lanes.
-The decision of how this segment of IH 43 would be reconstructed would be determined through preliminary engineering.
+- ^b Constant dollar and year of expenditure cost estimates for projects are reported in the period that the project is expected to be completed and open to traffic.
+Actual project expenditures will occur over multiple years and could extend over multiple periods dependent on the scope and complexity attendant to each project. - ^c Project is currently underway.
+Only those construction costs programmed for years 2016 through 2050 are included. - ^d The Fiscally Constrained Transportation Plan does not make a recommendation with respect to whether IH 43 between Howard Avenue and Silver Spring Drive, when reconstructed, should be reconstructed with or without additional traffic lanes.
+The decision regarding how this segment of IH 43 would be reconstructed would be made as part of preliminary engineering.
 Following the conclusion of the preliminary engineering for the reconstruction, the Fiscally Constrained Transportation Plan would be amended to reflect the decision made as to how this segment of IH 43 would be reconstructed.
 The estimated cost shown in this table reflects the cost to reconstruct this segment of IH 43 to modern design standards without additional traffic lanes.
 Providing the additional traffic lanes along this segment of IH 43 is estimated to have an incremental cost of \$168 million. - ^e Current Majors Program budget levels will not provide funding for these projects before 2050; therefore, this project schedule assumes additional funding availability in the years shown.
-Projects listed for completion after 2036 will have to compete for Majors funding with other large projects statewide, on the basis of economic impact, traffic flow, safety, and environmental considerations.
+Projects listed for completion after 2036 will have to compete for Majors funding with other large projects statewide, on the basis of economic impact, traffic flow, safety, and environmental considerations. - ^f Includes costs associated with the reconstruction of the USH 12 freeway between the Illinois State line and STH 67 and the construction of a new freeway facility between STH 67 and Rock County.